 3. The retirement savings gap will grow 5% a year from 2015-2050 – that means an additional $28bn of deficit each day, according to the World Economic Forum.
-The increasing onus for individuals to save for, and enjoy, longer retirements gives wealth managers opportunity in an underpenetrated market: 52% of global wealth is held by over 50s but only 26% of retirees globally have ever used a professional financial advisor (HSBC)
+The increasing onus for individuals to save for, and enjoy, longer retirements gives wealth managers opportunity in an underpenetrated market.

 How COVID-19 might impact the longevity economy

 Healthcare has come under the spotlight during the coronavirus pandemic, as the sector is seen as a key part of the solution to global health emergency.

 Forecast to grow 10-15% annually until 2025*, the robotics industry is rapidly changing how we live and work